lvu/basic-auth-proxy/README.md

 ## How it works

-1. The proxy receives Basic Authentication requests
+1. The proxy receives Basic Authentication requests from WebDAV clients
 2. It validates the username/password against the OpenID Connect provider using the Resource Owner Password flow
 3. If authentication succeeds, it returns a 200 OK response with user information in headers
 4. If authentication fails, it returns a 401 Unauthorized response